AI Agent System

 Holocron Chat Interface

-Section titled “Holocron Chat Interface”The Holocron is a family-facing chat interface running on the Mac at port 19001.
-It uses a separate DenchClaw profile (~/.openclaw-dench/) with token authentication and LAN binding.
+Section titled “Holocron Chat Interface”The Holocron is the family-facing chat interface — the part of this system that doesn’t require a terminal.
+It runs on the Mac at port 1977, using a separate DenchClaw profile (~/.openclaw-dench/) with token authentication and LAN binding.

 | Setting | Value |